hull/hull-connectors/packages/connectors/hull-marketo/assets/readme.md

 ## Permissions

-You may need administration privileges to enable access to Marketo.
+This connector uses the API to push new leads, fetch existing leads (through the export api), and fetch lead activity.
+You may create a new api user or use an existing one to grant Hull access to your Marketo instance.
+You may read more about how to obtain api credentials from Marketo at this link: https://developers.marketo.com/rest-api/authentication/

 ## Add a new Marketo Connector
 1. From your Connectors list in the dashboard, click `Add Connector`.